The internet and gun forums are filled with opinions on what to do when someone breaks into your house while you’re there.

 Should you go investigate the bump in the night?

-If there is one thing that the defense pros mostly all agree on, it’s that you shouldn’t go looking for a fight.
+If there is one thing that the defense pros mostly all agree on, it’s that you shouldn’t grab your home defense gun go looking for a fight.
 When I say go looking for a fight, I mean that it’s not the best idea to go investigate the suspected burglar in your home whether you’ve got your gun with you or not.

 Your pride and/or your ego may tell you that you need to go see who broke into your house, but there are some inherent problems with this thought that many people don’t think about.